digidotcom/xbee-java/examples/io/LocalADCSample/ReadMe.txt

     4) The final step is to connect a voltage variable source to the pin configured as ADC (light sensor, temperature sensor, etc).
-For testing purposes we recommend to use a potentiometer.
+For testing purposes we recommend using a potentiometer.
 Depending on the carrier board you are using you will need to follow a different set of instructions to connect it:
          - XBIB-U-DEV board: